kotikotprojects/aiodatalite/README.md

 table name `student` and rows `student_id`, `student_name` with datatypes integer and text, respectively.
 The default value for `student_name` is `John Smith`.

+Read more about types and restrictions (most of them have been removed thanks to pickle) in our docs

 ## Basic Usage